joric/paste_to_ue/README.md

 # ...
 ```

-Paste it to UE5 "Python" window (not REPL), it allows multiline text.
+Paste clipboard to the UE5 "Python" window (not REPL), it allows multiline text.

 You can specify blueprint and scale in the popup menu.
 Scale needs to be different from 0 to apply scene scale, use with caution.